-Below you will find information on how to use the 'Spider Diagram' in Innoslate.
 The 'Spider Diagram' is a type of hierarchical organizational chart used in Innoslate as a means of visualizing traceability.
-This diagram is capable of displaying up to nine (9) levels of decomposition of entities arranged in concentric circles radiating outwards from the center.
-This diagram conforms to the LML Specification 1.1 definition of an 'Spider Diagram', which requires a visualization for traceability beyond what a typical hierarchy type diagram can offer.
+This diagram is capable of displaying up to nine levels of decomposition of entities arranged in concentric circles radiating outwards from the center, and conforms to the LML Specification 1.1 definition of a 'Spider Diagram,' which requires a visualization for traceability beyond what a typical hierarchy type diagram can offer.